There are plenty of free things to do in Athens. This makes the Greek capital a perfect travel destination if you are on a budget!

-As you walk the length of Dionysiou Areopagitou,take note of your surroundings – you will pass dozens of grand neoclassical mansions, ancient archaeological sites, and museums.
+As you walk the length of Dionysiou Areopagitou, take note of your surroundings.
+The architecture here is spectacular.
+You will pass dozens of grand neoclassical mansions, ancient archaeological sites, and museums.

 Make Use of Free Museum Entrances

-A lot of Athens’ best museums offer free entrances on certain days of the year.
-If you happen to be travelling across Greece on any of the below dates, make a note because you will be able to enter the likes of the Acropolis museum, the Archaeological Museum, and the museum of the Ancient Agora without spending a penny!
+You will be able to enter the likes of the Acropolis Museum, the Archaeological Museum, and the Museum of the Ancient Agora without spending a penny on these dates.